 There is a serious flaw in WPA2 protocol which can be used to steal sensitive information such as credit card numbers, passwords, chat messages, emails, photos, and much more.
 Hackers can get access to information that was previously assumed to be encrypted.
-This is done by exploiting the 4-way handshake and learning the encryption key.
+All information can be target.

 The proof-of-concept exploit is called KRACK – Key Reinstallation Attacks.